How to Conduct In-House Executive Search: Differently

 Avoid Copying Traditional Search Firm Methods

 On average, 40% of traditional retained executive searches fail to complete.
 Imagine if your phone didn’t work 40% of the time, or if your Internet was down nearly 10 hours a day.
 That would be bad.
 Very bad.
 To be fair, search firms are not always to blame for a retained search that ends without a placement.
 Sometimes openings go away.
 Other times, an internal candidate is selected.
 And sometimes clients drag their feet so long that candidate is snapped up by another employer or the candidate simply gets cold feet.
 But whatever the reason, clearly something is terribly wrong when employers spend more than $100,000 on retained searches that end without a hire 40% of the time.
-That’s why you shouldn’t copy traditional search firm methods.
+That’s why your in-house recruitment team shouldn’t copy traditional search firm methods.
 Instead, it pays to innovate and raise the bar.

 Match Force With Big Data

 Whether conducted internally or externally, executive searches will continue to fail at too high a rate because of flaws in traditional candidate research methods.
 Consequently, a star candidate who could have been hired isn’t because that executive wasn’t identified, profiled, or recruited.
 Most missed candidates are easy enough to find.
 It’s just that too much information gets in the way.
 In fact, while it may seem counter-intuitive, the more candidate information there is, the harder executive search becomes.
-To be successful, you must match force with the massive amount of candidate data.
+To be successful, your in-house executive search must match force with the massive amount of candidate data.

 Update Candidate Research Methods